rwbl/domoticz-plugin-tinkerforge-traffic-light/README.md

 2019-05-27 09:51:51.045 (Traffic Light) Traffic Light - Change Info-nValue=0,sValue=Traffic Light changed from 0 to 10
 2019-05-27 09:51:51.148 (Traffic Light) TrafficLight Update: OK
 ```

-## ToDo
-Exception handling for communicating with the Master Brick & WiFi extension.

-## Version
-20190528

 ## APPENDIX Tinkerforge - Master Brick and Bricklets
 Ensure the Master Brick and Bricklets are running with the latest firmware.